 If using a GPS to find the site, go via Tewantin (not ‘Old Tewantin Road’) otherwise you’ll be directed via a dirt road.

 No. The campsite provides a great opportunity to disconnect from technology and get back to basics.
 In case of an emergency, a landline phone is available at the caretaker’s residence.

 Camping groups must provide their own first aid kits when coming on-site.
-Basic first aid kits are in the kitchen and caretaker hut but should only be used for emergencies.
+Basic first aid kits are in the kitchen and caretaker cottage but should only be used for emergencies.

 No – guests staying at our campsite can shower and use the amenities for free, as this cost is covered in the booking fees.